DinoVukelic/New-Graph-for-Data-Extraction/README.md

                 For i = 8 To 69
                     ' Skip hidden columns
                     If Not ws.Columns(i).Hidden Then
-                        ' Safely read the machine name from row 1 If Not IsError(ws.Cells(1, i).Value) Then
+                        ' Read Machine Name from row 1 If Not IsError(ws.Cells(1, i).Value) Then
                             cellValue = ws.Cells(1, i).Value
                         Else